hyundai-robotics/doc-hrscript/book.md

 {% endhint %}

 [__SOURCE](5-moving-robot/8-coldet.md)
-# 5.8 coldet
+# 5.8 `coldet`

-Robot language "coldet" is used for setting collision detection(of each axis) level in case of the function activated on.
+Robot language `coldet` is used for setting collision detection(of each axis) level in case of the function activated on.

-Users should set the function activation on/off and collision level in the TP menu. \[3: robot parameter &gt; 14: impact detection &gt; 2: set the collision detection(of each axis) \]
+Users should set the function activation on/off and collision level in the TP menu. `[F2: System] - 3: robot parameter - 14: impact detection - 2: set the collision detection (of each axis)`

 The menu can be shown in that robot is set for detecting collision.